trondr/DriverTool/README.md

 New-DtCmTaskSequenceFromDriverPackPackageDefinitionSms -Path $packageDefintionSms -Name "Test CM Drivers 21H2" -Description "Test CM Drivers 21H2" -ProgramName "INSTALL-OFFLINE-OS"
 ```

-## Create Driver Updates Package and task sequence
+## Create DriverUpdates Packages and task sequence

 Automated procedure for downloading, extracting, packaging and adding driver updates to a new task sequence.

-Important!
-This procedures downloads _all_ driver updates for a specified list of models and works without running the procedure on the computer models in question.
-Some of the drivers for a model might allready be installed or not even required due to differences in hardware components installed.
-To trim the resulting package removing unrequired drivers from a package can be done but is a manual procedure.
+This procedures downloads _all_ driver updates for a specified computer model and can be run without having access to the computer model in question.

+Note!
+Some of the drivers for a model might allready be installed or not even required due to differences in actual hardware components installed.
+The resulting driver updates package can therefor be manually trimmed for unrequired drivers.
+If the resulting driver package from this procedure is
+not trimmed for unrequired drivers, this might still work sucessfully but assumes that all driver updates quits gracefully if not applicable.
+Testing
+is allways neccessary.

-The automated procedure is availble when signed into the actual computer model in question.
-The required drivers can then be calculated based on locally installed updates.
-Command line: DriverTool.exe CreateDriverPackage /destinationFolder="c:\temp\DU" /packagePublisher="YourCompany" /baseOnLocallyInstalledUpdates="True" /excludeUpdatePatterns="['BIOS';'Firmware']")
+Note!
+An automated procedure for creating a allready trimmed package is availble when signed into the actual computer model in question.
+The required drivers can then be calculated based on locally installed updates after filling the machine up using the vendor update utility.
+See above DriverTool procedure.

 1. Download, extract and package driver packs.
 Example: